sumaiyahr2004/sumaiyahr2004/README.md

-hi! i'm a computer science + biology student at Columbia University. i'm interested in health tech, machine learning, and computational biology.
+Hello!
+I'm currently a senior at Columbia University studying Computer science and Biology.
+I'm interested in opportunities in health tech, machine learning, and computational biology.

-**some of the tools i'm proficient in:**
+**Some of the tools I'm proficient in:**
-- **languages:** Python, SQL, JavaScript, HTML, CSS
+- **Languages:** Python, SQL, JavaScript, HTML, CSS
-- **web development:** Flask, React, Node.js, Bootstrap, Jinja2
+- **Web development:** Flask, React, Node.js, Bootstrap, Jinja2
-- **databases:** PostgreSQL
+- **Databases:** PostgreSQL
-- **machine learning & data:** PyTorch, scikit-learn, pandas, NumPy, matplotlib
+- **Machine Learning & Data:** PyTorch, scikit-learn, pandas, NumPy, matplotlib
-- **tools & platforms:** Git · GitHub, Google Colab, Jupyter Notebook
+- **Tools & Platforms:** Git · GitHub, Google Colab, Jupyter Notebook

-**some of the projects showcased on my profile:**
+**Some of the projects showcased on my profile:**
 - **`doctor-finder:`** a full-stack Flask web app for searching and browsing doctor profiles by specialty, condition, and insurance.
 Includes search, add, and edit functionality
 - **`ehr-database:`** a relational database system for managing electronic health records, including patient data, diagnoses, medications, and clinical visits
 - **`disease-encyclopedia:`** a searchable Flask web app covering 10 chronic and infectious diseases, with server-side search, detailed condition profiles, and curated video resources